Battle of Grand Pré

-The Battle of Grand Pré, also known as the Battle of Minas and the Grand Pré Massacre, was a battle in the mid-18th century King George's War that took place between New England forces and Canadian, Mi'kmaq, and Acadian forces at present-day Grand-Pré, Nova Scotia in the winter of 1747 during the War of the Austrian Succession.
+The Battle of Grand Pré, also known as the Battle of Minas and the Grand Pré Massacre, was a battle in the mid-18th century King George's War that took place between British colonial troops and Canadian, Mi'kmaq, and Acadian forces at present-day Grand-Pré, Nova Scotia in the winter of 1747 during the War of the Austrian Succession.
 (Note: The first reference to this battle as a massacre was in 1755 by William Douglass.)
 The New England forces were contained to Annapolis Royal and wanted to secure the head of the Bay of Fundy.
-Led by Nicolas Antoine II Coulon de Villiers and Louis de la Corne, Chevalier de la Corne under orders from Jean-Baptiste Nicolas Roch de Ramezay, the French forces surprised and defeated a force of British troops, Massachusetts militia and rangers that were quartered in the village.
+Led by Nicolas Antoine II Coulon de Villiers and Louis de la Corne, Chevalier de la Corne under orders from Jean-Baptiste Nicolas Roch de Ramezay, the French forces surprised and defeated a force of Massachusetts provincials and rangers that were quartered in the village.

 Background

 Grand Pré had been the staging ground for the French and Mi'kmaq sieges of Annapolis Royal in 1744 and 1745.
 As a result, New England Ranger John Gorham demanded to take control of Grand Pré after the first siege in 1744 and again after the second.

-The French made another attempt at the capital in 1746 under the command of De Ramezay, who had to withdraw from the capital as a result of the failed Duc d'Anville Expedition.
+The French made another attempt at the capital in 1746 under the command of De Ramezay, who had to withdraw from the capital as a result of the failed Duc d'Anville expedition.
 De Ramezay retired to Beaubassin.
 (During this time period, Ramezay sent troops to British-occupied Port-La-Joye on present-day Prince Edward Island.
-In a fierce battle, Ramezay's men killed 34 British troops and imprisoned the rest.
+In the ensuing battle, Ramezay's men killed 34 unarmed soldiers and sailors and captured 7 soldiers.

 In response to the assaults on Annapolis Royal that were being staged at Grand Pré (and Chignecto), Governor Shirley sent Colonel Arthur Noble and hundreds of New England soldiers to secure control over Grand Pré.
 In early December 1746 a force of one hundred men under the command of Captain Charles Morris was sent to Grand Pré.
 These troops were eventually joined by troops under the command of Captains Jedidiah Preble and Benjamin Goldthwait, and Colonel Gorham's Rangers.
 Colonel Noble arrived by sea with an additional one hundred men in early January 1747.
 In all there were approximately five hundred New England troops stationed at Grand Pré.
 Initially the troops were billeted at Grand Pré and several communities nearby.
 Upon Noble's arrival he ordered the troops brought into Grand Pré where they were billeted in twenty-four houses that extended across the village for nearly two and a half miles.
-At this early stage some of the Inhabitants at Grand Pré warned the New Englanders that "Messr.
+At this early stage some of the inhabitants at Grand Pré warned the New Englanders that "Messr.
 Ramezay had conceived some design" to attack them.
 The warning was ignored as the New Englanders felt it was "impracticable" to project such an attack that would mean a long march through deep snow and across "rivers being froze with ice floating up and down".